williamgilpin/cphy/labs/getting_started_with_python.md

 ## FAQ:

-*Any questions or problems that arise, as well as their solutions, can go here.*
+*Any questions or problems that arise, as well as their solutions, go here.*

 On windows, `conda create` fails.
 Unset [SSL](https://stackoverflow.com/questions/50125472/issues-with-installing-python-libraries-on-windows-condahttperror-http-000-co) or use the Anaconda terminal